 We all tell stories, even if they’re as everyday as telling your friend about a trip you took down the town.
-At Sheffield Flourish we know that storytelling helps build relationships between tellers and listeners.
-We want to be open and honest about the realities people face when living with mental health conditions.
+Storytelling helps build relationships between tellers and listeners.
+We want to be open and honest about the realities Sheffield people face when living with mental health difficulties or distress.

 If you have a story to share, we want to hear it.
 Have a look below at how the process works, and get in touch if you need any support from us.
 We also have volunteers who can sit down with you and help you tell your story.